To the Church in Sardis

 I remember several years ago going to a music festival in Kentucky called Ichthus.
 It was basically a camping trip with live Christian music playing at all times across multiple stages.
 Now, I’m not talking about music you hear on Christian radio.
 There was that if that’s what you wanted.
 But there was also rap, metal, screamo, country, and everything in between.

-A typical daily schedule would involve waking up from your tent to the rising sun, listening to music until about 2am the next day, and then getting a few hours of sleep so you could do it again in the morning.
+A typical daily schedule would involve waking up from your tent to the rising sun, listening to music until about 2 am the next day, and then getting a few hours of sleep so you could do it again in the morning.
 There wasn’t much time for showering.
 And even if you managed to make time, most likely the wait would be long and it was certain that your shower would be cold or lukewarm at best.
 And just like coffee, lukewarm doesn’t cut it.
-It’s ironic that from a physical standpoint, being really hot or really cold is considered uncomfortable but lukewarm falls into our comfort zone.
+It’s ironic that from a physical standpoint, being really hot or really cold is considered uncomfortable but lukewarm falls right into our comfort zone.
 Spiritually-speaking, Jesus feels just the opposite.

 Laodicea was known for its wealth and manufacturing.
 The city had a medical school, a textile industry, thriving banks, and featured specialized products such as eye salve and glossy black wool cloth.
 But it is famously known for being close to a hot water spring (Hieropolis) and pure, cold water (Colossae).
 This is exactly why Jesus addressed it in the way He did.

 Jesus calls Himself the Amen (OT title for God) and the true and faithful witness (picture a witness in the courtroom ready to reveal the truth).
 Jesus wanted the church in Laodicea to pay close attention to His words.
-It was said that because the city was in between both hot and cold water, their underground aqueduct produced dirty, tepid water.
-It didn’t matter if they drew it from the hot spring or the cold water, by the time it got to Laodicea, it was lukewarm.

 A hot water heater needs to have electricity or gas to keep the water hot.
 A car requires fuel to be able to keep moving.
 A fire needs wood to stay hot.
 The people of this church had forgotten their source.
 They were operating as a closed system and they believed they were sustainable.
 That’s the lie of comfort.
 It makes you believe you are in control with sufficient power.
 We say it all the time, but it’s true.
 Apart from Jesus, you can do nothing.
 Well, except become lukewarm, I guess.

 One final encouragement.
 If you are suffering in some way right now, take heart!
-Jesus told the church at Laodicea that’s exactly what they needed.
+Jesus told the church at Laodicea exactly what they needed.
 Though their church board could have shown you all their ongoing programs with fancy bulletins, explosive worship services, and impressive statistics, Jesus wanted to vomit them out of His mouth.
 Why does God allow bad things to happen?
 Well, sometimes for grace.
 Because wouldn’t it be better for something bad to snap you from your complacency than for Jesus to literally spit you out of His mouth?